AGENDA

 Nancy Pfund: Founder & Managing Partner, DBL Partners

-Sanjay Wagle: Founder & Managing Partner, Lightsmith Group
+Sanjay Wagle: Founder & Managing Partner, The Lightsmith Group

 As extreme weather events become more frequent and severe, utilities face mounting operational and financial risks.
 In response, insurers are reassessing their risk, resulting in higher premiums and reduced coverage.
 Credit rating agencies and municipal bond investors are similarly closely scrutinizing utility risk mitigation and response strategies thus impacting utilities' access to capital and overall liquidity.
 In this evolving threat landscape, what proactive steps can utilities take to maintain financial resilience?

-Richard McMahon: Managing Director, Energy Insight Consulting; Former SVP of Energy Supply & Finance & Chief ESG Officer, EEI
+Richard McMahon: Managing Director, Energy Insight Consulting; Former SVP, Energy Supply & Finance & Chief ESG Officer, Edison Electric Institute

 Chris Ayers: Executive Director, North Carolina Utilities Commission Public Staff